LLMs + Persona-Plug = Personalized LLMs: Experiments

 \subsection{Implementaion Details}

-We use FlanT5-XXL (11B)~\cite{flant5} as the default LLM, which is consistent with previous studies~\cite{LAMP, RSPG}.\footnote{\url{https://huggingface.co/google/flan-t5-xxl}} We use BGE-base-en-v1.5~\cite{bge_2} as our default history and input encoder.
+We use FlanT5-XXL (11B)~\cite{flant5} as the default LLM, which is consistent with previous studies~\cite{LAMP, RSPG}.
+We use BGE-base-en-v1.5~\cite{bge_2} as our default history and input encoder.
 Experimental results on different LLMs and encoder models are provided in Section~\ref{subsec:llmandencder}.
 The maximum input lengths are set to 256 tokens for the LLMs and 512 tokens for the encoder.
 We employ beam search~\cite{beamsearch} with a beam size of 4 during generation.
 We train our \ours{} model for 2 epochs across all tasks, except for LaMP-3, where 1 epoch is sufficient due to the larger dataset size.
 The batch size in all experiments is set to 64.
-We use the AdamW optimizer~\cite{adamw} with a learning rate of 1e-4 and a warmup ratio of 0.05.
+The codes are available in \url{https://github.com/rucliujn/PPlug}.